slyrus/slyrus.github.com/_posts/2010-08-28-getting-started-with-chemiclj.md

      (chem/bonds ethane))
     ;=> (("C1" "H4") ("C1" "H3") ("C1" "H2") ("C1" "H1"))

-But now we get rid of the ugl #(map name %) form by partially applying name to map, yielding a function that will take on argument and call (map name <the arg>) on that argument:
+But now we get rid of the ugly #(map name %) form by partially applying name to map, yielding a function that will take on argument and call (map name <the arg>) on that argument: